--primitivel (raw) data are replaced by higher-level concepts through the use of concept hierarchies.
-For example, categorical attributes, like street, can be generalized to higher - Normalization, where the attribute data are scaled so as to fall within a small specified range, such as 1:0 to 1:0, or 0:0 to 1:0. - Attribute construction (or feature construction), where new attributes are constructed and added from the given set of attributes to help the mining process.
+-primitivel (raw) data are replaced by higher-level concepts through the use of concept - hierarchies.
+For example, categorical attributes, like street, can be generalized to higher-level concepts, like city or country. - Normalization, where the attribute data are scaled so as to fall within a small specified range, such as 1:0 to 1:0, or 0:0 to 1:0. - Attribute construction (or feature construction), where new attributes are constructed and added from the given set of attributes to help the mining process.